rust-lang/rfcs/text/0000-cargo-feature-migrations.md

 ## Feature opt-outs

-The most popular feature was some way to opt out of features, i.e. to say "give me the default features" *without* necessarily features 'x' or 'y'".
+The most popular proposal was some way to opt out of features, i.e. to say:

+> Give me the default features" *without* necessarily features 'x' or 'y'.

 This does solve the problem: without users opting out of all features, just the ones they can name, there is no risk new features they will need being disabled.
 However, it causes other problems.